canonical/jaas-documentation/tutorial/jaas_basics.rst

 Next we will be deploying JIMM, which will allow us to control multiple Juju controllers from a single point.

-Let’s add a new Juju model for jimm:
+Let’s add a new Juju model for JIMM:

 ``juju add-model jimm``